DarrenDahly/Clinical_trial_design_and_analysis/Advanced_EH_6126/Unit_1_Review/Frequentist_inference.md

 ![](Frequentist_inference_files/figure-html/p_distribution_null_1-1.png)<!-- -->

-Again, about 5% of the p-values fall below the nominal 5% level (0.044)
+Again, about 5% of the p-values fall below the nominal 5% level (4.4% - the difference is just simulation error - if we ran more simulations, this would be 5% for sure)

 And if I increase the sample size?